Ebenezer Avenue's School Improvement Council

 (or SIC) works with families, teachers, administrators and community partners towards the goal of school improvement for all our children and our community.

-Our council is led by Bobby Williams (Chair), Corree Carelock and Susan McCarver.
+Our council is led by Jessica Sanders (Chair), Kayci Wilson and Kristina Pihanich.

 Want to join the team and help make Ebenezer the best place it can be?